Survival Gear Survival Gear Home

 Tinder is dry material that ignites with little heat--a spark starts a fire.
 The tinder must be absolutely dry to be sure just a spark will ignite it.
 If you only have a device that generates sparks, charred cloth will be almost essential.
 It holds a spark for long periods, allowing you to put tinder on the hot area to generate a small flame.
 You can make charred cloth by heating cotton cloth until it turns black, but does not burn.
 Once it is black, you must keep it in an airtight container to keep it dry.
 Prepare this cloth well in advance of any survival situation.
 Add it to your individual survival kit.

-Fuel is less combustible material that burns slowly and steadily once ignited.
+Fuel is a less combustible material that burns slowly and steadily once ignited.

 Chapter 7 of FM 21-76, Firecraft continued: How to Build a Fire.